vishal82004/CogniCare-Backend/README.md

 ## Features

 - 🔐 **JWT Authentication** — Secure user registration and login with bcrypt hashed passwords
-- 🎥 **Video Prediction** — Upload videos, extract sharp frames, and classify using a TensorFlow CNN
+- 🎥 **Combined Prediction** — Upload an optional video, submit the questionnaire, and receive a unified result in one request
 - 📝 **Form Assessment** — Questionnaire-based prediction via scikit-learn Random Forest model
 - 📊 **History Tracking** — Store results in PostgreSQL and fetch per-user prediction history
+- 🔔 **Live Notifications** — WebSocket pushes when a report is generated
 - 🐳 **Dockerized** — Ready-to-run containers for backend and database
 - 🔄 **Async Processing** — Efficient frame extraction using asyncio-based pipeline